LJ-Wolf/Java-and-Web-developement-Project/README.md

 ## node server.js
 Runs the proxy server to handle API requests securely.
 Make sure you have set up the environment variables in your .env file (explained below).
-This server runs on http://localhost:5000.
+This server runs on http://localhost:5000

+## npm run proxy
+Runs the proxy server metioned above

 ## npm run build
 Builds the app for production to the build folder.